Dale Jackaman: Political career

-Professional
+Professional career

 Through the 1990s to 2004, Jackaman served as the Director of Information Systems and was a senior manager at BC Research Inc., western Canada's largest privately owned scientific research and development facility.
-BC Research's main consulting team has since been acquired by Cantest prior to the planned closing of the BC Research and Innovation Complex in 2007.
-Jackaman, a licensed private investigator who specializes in cyber and other hi-tech investigations, became well-known in various professional and activist circles, notably in the field of computer security, and has used his prominence to take on governments (notably China and the governing Conservative Party of Canada) on human rights, censorship, muzzling of scientists, security, privacy of information, and separation of church and state issues.
+Jackaman, a licensed private investigator specializing in cybersecurity and other hi-tech investigations, became well-known in various professional and activist circles, notably in the field of computer security.
+He used this prominence to criticize governments – primarily China and the governing Conservative Party of Canada – on issues relating to human rights, censorship, muzzling of scientists, security, privacy of information, and separation of church and state.

+Jackaman previously served as a director of the B.C.
+Humanist Association, an organization that promotes secularism and progressive values.

-Currently, Jackaman is the president of Amuleta Computer Security Inc., a hi-tech private investigator and security consulting firm.
+Jackaman later became the president of Amuleta Computer Security Inc., a hi-tech private investigator and security consulting firm.

-Military
+Military career

 Jackaman, a former reservist and United Nations peacekeeper, served three tours of duty in the Middle East with the Canadian Armed Forces Signal Corps.

-Personal
+Personal life

 Jackaman lives in Richmond, British Columbia, with his wife and daughter.
 He is a federally licensed amateur radio operator.
 He serves the community with his hobby.